 |Hourly rate for cleaning help||$9 USD|

-NOTE: If you are trying to preserve your savings for the long run, it is better to get a place outside of the beach area or around the Lisboa part of the city since rent is typically more expensive near the beach and the heart of Lisbon.
+NOTE: If you are trying to preserve your savings for the long run, it is better to get a place outside of the inner city ring or on the other side of the habour where there is cheaper property only a short ferry ride away.

 Is English spoken in Lisbon Portugal?